nunobrum/spicelib/doc/modules/client_server.rst

 Simulations take a huge computational power, and having the possibility of extending your own computer's capabilities can come as very handy.
-For this reason, PyLTspice has implemented a client-server architecture, where the server is the one machine and the client is the other.
+For this reason, spicelib has implemented a client-server architecture, where the server is the one machine and the client is the other.
 The server is the one that will run the simulation.
 The client will send the commands to the server and will receive the